zephyrproject-rtos/zephyr/boards/x86/minnowboard/doc/minnowboard.rst

 This board uses a single serial communication channel with a NS16550 serial driver that operates in polling mode.
-For an interrupt-driven driver, enable the UART_INTERRUPT_DRIVEN kernel configuration option.
+For an interrupt-driven driver, enable the :option:`CONFIG_UART_INTERRUPT_DRIVEN` kernel configuration option.

 PCI
 ----